 Now, lots of companies choose to outsource website development to offshore IT firms.

 Let’s see how it works.
 You hire front-end devs in an offshore firm from any country you like (and can afford).
 And they work remotely, from their company’s office in that country.
-This means there would be no pays for office rent, taxes, sick days/vacations, etc. Besides, you don’t have to look for each and every member.
-The team often includes business analysts, designers, QA engineers, a project manager and developers of different seniority.
+This means there would be no pays for office rent, taxes, sick days/vacations, etc. Besides, you don’t have to look for every member.
+The team often includes business analysts, designers, QA engineers, project managers,s and developers of different seniority.

 - No additional expenses;